awsdocs/amazon-redshift-developer-guide/doc_source/CONVERT_TIMEZONE.md

 Either *source\_timezone* or *target\_timezone* can be specified as a time zone name \(such as 'Africa/Kampala' or 'Singapore'\) or as a time zone abbreviation \(such as 'UTC' or 'PDT'\)\.

+**Note**
+The results of using a time zone name or a time zone abbreviation can be different due to local seasonal time, such as, Daylight Saving Time\.

 To view a list of supported time zone names, execute the following command\.

 ```